Aidar5/nattoeng/docs/source/book/18_db/sqlite3_fetch.rst

 Note that while the SQL query requests all table content, fetchone() returned only one row.

-If you re-call method, it returns the following row:
+If you re-call method, it returns the next row:

 .. code:: python

     In [21]: print(cursor.fetchone())
     ('0000.BBBB.CCCC', 'sw2', 'Cisco 3780', 'London, Green Str')

-Similarly, method will return the following rows.
+Similarly, method will return the next rows.
 After processing all rows, method starts returning None.

 In this way, method can be used in the loop, for example: